-Irrigation systems are an important part of a home.
-Aside from a home inspection, many homes require an irrigation inspection before they are sold or even put in the market.
-This prevents the future owner from having to pay unnecessary expenditures in the future after they had put money down to purchase the home.
-At Continuing Education, we offer the right online courses you need to apply for your irrigation inspector’s license and become part of the ever-moving real estate industry.
-Our TCEQ-approved CE courses are designed to fit your busy schedule and to be completed at your own pace.
+At Continuing Education, we offer the right distance learning/correspondence courses you need to be eligible to renew your Texas irrigator's license.
+Our TCEQ-approved (provider #339) CE courses are designed to fit your busy schedule and to be completed at your own pace.
 In addition, the course completions are reported electronically, directly to the TCEQ.
-Contact us today if you have any questions about our courses, or check out our extended list of online classes that we offer!
+Contact us today if you have any questions about our courses, or check out our extended list of courses that are offered!

 You have two choices in completing your course exam.
 You may choose to complete a paper-based exam with a proctor, or you may choose to complete your exam online.
 Completing the online exam is the quickest method for those who are facing an approaching license expiration date.
 You will only be online long enough to complete the exam.
 Regardless of the method you choose, we will still ship the course material to you.
 Completing a course with C.E.L.I. couldn’t be any easier!

-Continuing Education for Licensing has helped the people of Texas with their real estate, broker, and home and irrigation inspection licensing for more than 20 years.
+Continuing Education for Licensing has helped the people of Texas with their real estate, home inspection, and landscape irrigator licensing for more than 20 years.
 Our comprehensive courses are approved by the required institutions and are easy to follow.
-Don’t settle for any other courses — ours have been tried and proven successful by many students who are part of the Texas’ Real Estate industry.
+Don’t settle for any other courses — ours have been tried and proven successful by many students who are part of Texas’ Real Estate, Home Inspection, and Landscape Irrigation industry.
 Check out all the courses we have to offer and contact us if you have any questions!

 Irrigation inspectors make sure that the complex irrigation system of a home is in good shape before approving a home’s transaction.
 You will also be able to do inspections on systems for home and business owners who want to know if their system is performing properly to avoid wasting water or damaging the area where the systems are installed.